יום שלישי

 Footnotes for the Perplexed

-We are Jews from birth, Jews by choice, people committed to both traditional and non-traditional Jewish practice, non-Jews, and people exploring Judaism; LGBT and straight; people of color, Sefardi, Mizrachi and Ashkenazi; Virginians, Marylanders, DC residents, and people from other places; Conservative, Orthodox, Reconstructionist, Reform, Renewal, secular, and Jewish without labels; people with no formal Jewish education, Jewish educators, and people with all other types of Jewish backgrounds.
-We tend to be heavily 30's and 20's, with attendance by folks of all ages.
+Who comes to Tikkun Leil Shabbat?
+We are Jews from birth, Jews by choice, people committed to both traditional and non-traditional Jewish practice, and people who are not Jewish but are exploring Judaism; Conservative, Orthodox, Reconstructionist, Reform, Renewal, secular, and Jewish without labels; Sephardi, Mizrahi and Ashkenazi; people with no formal Jewish education, Jewish educators, and people with all other types of Jewish backgrounds.

 What does "Tikkun Leil Shabbat" mean?